Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Sulfur in Hot Jupiters

 \subsection{Disequilibrium}

-The atmosphere of most planets are not in chemical equilibrium at low pressure (< $\mathrm{10^{-3}\,bar}$).
-Therefore it is important to consider how the disequilibrium effects of diffusion and photochemistry can impact the expected sulfur chemistry in a planets atmosphere.
+The atmospheres of most planets are not in chemical equilibrium at low pressure (< $\mathrm{10^{-3}\,bar}$).
+Therefore it is important to consider how the disequilibrium effects of diffusion and photochemistry can impact the expected sulfur chemistry in a planet's atmosphere.
+The lowest pressure shown for our disequilibrium figures is $\mathrm{10^{-7}\,bar}$.
+This is theoretically high enough in the atmosphere that sulfur-ionizing photons could form an ionosphere.
+The consideration of ion-chemistry is outside the scope of this work, but it is important to note that the top of our modelled atmospheres do not include this effect.

 In Figure \ref{fig:TripleDEQComp} we show the same three isothermal atmospheres as in the previous section: Isotherms of $1000\,\mathrm{K}$ (Solid), $1200\,\mathrm{K}$ (Dotted) and $1400\,\mathrm{K}$ (Dashed).
-Once again, all three have a solar metalicity and a gravity of $10\, \mathrm{m s^{-2}}$.
-All of these atmospheres now have a constant eddy diffusion $K_{zz} = \mathrm{10^9\, cm^2 s^{-1}}$.
+Once again, all three have a solar metalicity and a gravity of $10\, \mathrm{m\, s^{-2}}$.
+All of these atmospheres now have a constant eddy diffusion $K_{zz} = \mathrm{10^9\, cm^2\, s^{-1}}$.
 They also have a UV spectrum applied to the top of the atmosphere of $10\times$ Earth's received solar flux.

 In the deep atmosphere, below about $\mathrm{10^{-1}\,bar}$, the abundances are near identical to the equilibrium results presented in the previous section.
-At this depth, the high pressure ensures that the reaction rates are fast enough that the disequilibrium effects of diffusion and photo-dissociation does not have a significant impact on the chemistry previously presented.
+At this depth, the high pressure ensures that the reaction rates are fast enough that the disequilibrium effects of diffusion and photo-dissociation do not have a significant impact on the chemistry previously presented.

 Higher in the atmosphere, above $\mathrm{10^{-3}\,bar}$, we start to see the significance of disequilibrium chemistry.
 Many of the sulfur molecules are susceptible to photo-dissociation.

 Once again \ce{H2S} is of particular note.
 At $\mathrm{10^{-3}\,bar}$ it is rapidly dissociated by free \ce{H} radicals that are produced by photolysis, and then diffuse down from higher in the atmosphere